 Understanding what viruses are and how they function will help individuals develop a perspective of how viruses can affect birds.Viruses are the most basic of all organisms.
 They contain only nucleic acid (DNA or RNA) and a protein coat cover.
 Some more complex viruses are enclosed in a protective envelope derived from the infected cells own cell membrane.
 Viruses require the help of other cells to reproduce.
 Bacteria, fungi, chlamydia are more complex and have a nuclear body (DNA or RNA) and cytoplasm that contain components that convert nutrients into energy to drive the functions of the cell.
 These organisms can reproduce on their own.
 The nucleus of a cell can be viewed as the control center and the cytoplasm the factory.
 Viruses have a control center but no cytoplasm therefore a virus is dependent on the cell it infects to provide the factory it needs to produce energy or reproduce itself.
 Viruses are very small.
 For example, it would take 21,517 Psittacine Beak and Feather Disease (PBFD) viral particles to cover the tip of a needle.
 These tiny particles can survive in the environment for months to years and can be spread to other birds in a home or aviary via contaminated fingernails, skin, hair, jewelry, cloths, food bowls, perches etc.

-The protein coat has binding sites that recognize receptors on the cells of susceptible bird species.
+The general steps in viral reproduction are:The protein coat has binding sites that recognize receptors on the cells of susceptible bird species.
 A bird is considered susceptible to a viral infection if a receptor on its cell allows the virus to attach.
 If this receptor is not present then the bird will not be infected even if it has been exposed to the virus.
 For example, a duck may not be susceptible to a parrot virus or vice versa but an Amazon parrot would be susceptible to a Macaw virus.
 Disinfectants work by destroying these sites on the virus thus preventing the virus from initially binding to the cell.

-The result of exposure to a virus depends on the age, species and condition of the bird and the characteristics of the particular virus.
+A virus infection can cause disease in a bird in several ways:The result of exposure to a virus depends on the age, species and condition of the bird and the characteristics of the particular virus.
 A healthy bird that is exposed to a virus to which it is susceptible can become infected.
 The infected bird may remain clinically normal or it can become obviously diseased.
 If the bird remains clinically normal and develops a subclinical infection, it may destroy the virus and be protected from future infections, or it may remain persistently infected (carrier state).
 Likewise, a clinically infected bird (showing obvious signs of disease) may mount an effective immunologic response to destroy the virus and develop protection from future infections, or it may recover from the disease and remain persistently infected (a carrier) or it may die.
 Young birds are more susceptible to viral infections because their immune system is not fully developed likewise very old birds are more susceptible due to an age related decrease in immune system function.
 Birds are most resistant to disease during their reproductively active years.
 If all other factors are equal, a healthy bird exposed to a small number of viral particles is less likely to become ill than the same bird exposed to a large number of particles.
 Maintaining numerous birds in close proximity will increase the likelihood that a virus can be transmitted from bird to bird.
 Depending on the type of infection, birds may or may not produce antibodies.
 Antibodies produced in response to viral infection help clear the infection and protect the body from future infections.

-Diseases are frequently caused by the interaction of more than one type of infectious agent, including bacteria, fungi, viruses and parasites.
+Potential methods of viral transmission in birds:Diseases are frequently caused by the interaction of more than one type of infectious agent, including bacteria, fungi, viruses and parasites.
 A virus may cause damage to a bird allowing other pathogens (particularly bacteria and fungi) to colonize damaged tissues.
 The bird may clear the viral infection that initiated the disease process, and it is a bacteria or fungi that is detected on diagnostic testing of the ill bird.
 In these cases, the virus is referred to as the PRIMARY infection and the bacteria is referred to as the SECONDARY infection.
 Therefore, many birds that are diagnosed with bacterial/fungal infections may have initially had a viral infection.

 Clinical abnormalities, necropsy findings and microscopic abnormalities may suggest that a bird was infected by a virus; however, clinical signs or lesions that absolutely confirm that a particular type of viral infection occurred are rare.
 A thorough necropsy with collection of necessary diagnostic samples should be performed on any bird that dies.
 Diagnostic samples may include portions of tissues placed in formalin for microscopic evaluation, samples of blood for bacterial or viral isolation and swabs or samples of abnormal tissues for viral, bacterial or fungal isolation.

-The goal of maintaining any bird in captivity is to insure that it is in the best possible condition.
+Preventing Viral InfectionsThe goal of maintaining any bird in captivity is to insure that it is in the best possible condition.
 Few effective vaccines exist against the viruses that infect companion and aviary birds.
 Careless exposure of a single bird within a flock can result in viral outbreak that may affect the entire flock.

-Viruses are susceptible to inactivation when they are outside the bird's body.
+Ways to prevent spread of virus:Viruses are susceptible to inactivation when they are outside the bird's body.
 The destruction or removal of the virus from the bird's environment is one of the best methods for control of viral transmission.
 This can be achieved by a combination of:

 Few vaccines have been developed and tested for use in companion and aviary birds.
 When a bird recovers from a viral infection, it does so because its immune system produces specific antibodies and specialized immune system cells that react to the surface proteins that compose a virus' coat or envelope.
 Vaccination is intended to induce a similar immune response.
 Depending on the particular virus, a vaccine may initiate an immune response that will prevent the virus from infecting the bird or it may allow a bird to be infected but produce a minor, rather than a severe, disease.
 In either case, the bird should develop an active immune response following vaccination.
 Over time, the response will decrease and administration of a booster vaccination will be necessary.
 Vaccines may fail to produce effective immune response if the vaccinate bird is immunocompromised, already infected, or undergoing immunosuppressive therapy (steroids, some antibiotics).
 Any vaccine may be expected to cause an inappropriate reaction in a certain percentage of birds.
 These reactions can vary in severity from a sore/scab at injection site to lethargy or rarely death.

-Active compound and trade names of common disinfectants.
+Definitions:Active compound and trade names of common disinfectants.

-Chlorinated compoundsbleach, Clorox, Purex
+Chlorinated compounds | bleach, Clorox, Purex |

-Chlorhexidine gluconatesHibitane, Hibistat, Nolvasan, Virosan
+Chlorhexidine gluconates | Hibitane, Hibistat, Nolvasan, Virosan |

-GlutaraldehydesBanacide, Cidex, Cybact, MC-25, Sporocide, Sonacide, Sterol, Wavecide
+Glutaraldehydes | Banacide, Cidex, Cybact, MC-25, Sporocide, Sonacide, Sterol, Wavecide |

-IodineBetadyne, Scrubodyne, Povidone, Prepodyne, Virac, Wescodyne
+Iodine | Betadyne, Scrubodyne, Povidone, Prepodyne, Virac, Wescodyne |

-PhenolsAvinol-3, LPH, Lysol, Matar, Amerse, One Stroke, Environ, O-Syl, Staphene
+Phenols | Avinol-3, LPH, Lysol, Matar, Amerse, One Stroke, Environ, O-Syl, Staphene |

-Quaternary AmmoniumA-33, Baraquat, Cetylcide, Floquat, Hitor, Merquat, Omega, Parvasol, Quintacide, Roccal, Zepharin
+Quaternary Ammonium | A-33, Baraquat, Cetylcide, Floquat, Hitor, Merquat, Omega, Parvasol, Quintacide, Roccal, Zepharin |

-Wood tar distillatesHexol, Pine-Sol
+Wood tar distillates | Hexol, Pine-Sol |

 From: Ritchie, WR.
 Avian Viruses: Function and Control.
 Wingers Publishing, INC. Lake Worth, Florida, 1995.